cajigaslab/Thalamus/docs/joystick_intro_task_guide.md

 ### `reward_triggered`
 The standard reward was requested.
+The event includes the `reward_channel` used for that reward request.

 ### `bonus_reward_triggered`
 An additional bonus reward was requested because a configured streak threshold was reached.
+The event includes the `reward_channel` used for those reward requests.

 ### `ignored_idle_timeout`
 The trial timed out without meaningful movement, and the task was configured to ignore idle failures.